dairycultist/GamernyanOS/README.md

 # GamernyanOS (stupid working title)

-either I make the lamest general purpose OS imagineable or make a "gaming OS" like the software you'd find loaded on a [3DS](https://en.wikipedia.org/wiki/Nintendo_3DS_system_software) or whatever
+either I make the lamest general purpose OS imagineable or make a "gaming OS" like the software you'd find loaded on a [3DS](https://en.wikipedia.org/wiki/Nintendo_3DS_system_software) or whatever. in either case it's just firmware that loads and runs arbitrary software

 ## Features

 - Reading from and writing to hardware serial connection with UART
 - (TODO) Simple shell commands
-- (TODO) Reading from and writing to non-volatile storage (SD card peripheral) with SPI
+- (TODO) Reading from and writing to non-volatile storage. `qemu-system-avr` unfortunately doesn't support SD card controller emulation right now, so everything is stored in onboard flash memory.
-- (TODO) Custom filesystem (Arduino doesn't come with a default filesystem implementation)

 ## Run